Ricotta and Oat Flour Cookies

 Steps

-• Mix the dry ingredients: oat flour, flakes, pinch of salt, sugar, and baking powder.
+• Mix the dry ingredients: the oat flour, the rolled oats, a pinch of salt, the sugar and the baking powder.

-In a bowl, blend ricotta with the egg and oil until you get a smooth cream.
+In a bowl, combine the ricotta with the egg and the oil, until you obtain a smooth cream.

-Pour the wet mixture into the dry, add chocolate chips and mix until you get a soft and slightly sticky dough.
+Pour the wet mixture into the dry ingredients, add the chocolate chips and mix until you have a soft, slightly sticky dough.

-• Once you have the dough, break off pieces, shape into balls.
+• Once you have the dough, separate pieces and shape into balls.

-Place on a baking sheet lined with compostable parchment or on a silicone mat, (useful and reusable).
+Place them on a baking sheet lined with compostable parchment paper or a silicone mat (useful and reusable).

-Flatten the dough on the baking sheet to form round, slightly imperfect cookies with your hands.
+Flatten the dough on the baking sheet with your hands to form round, slightly imperfect cookies.

-Add a few puffed spelt flakes on top if you have them and if you like.
+Add a few puffed spelt flakes on top if you have them and like them.

-Once golden, they will be ready to be taken out and enjoyed.
+Once golden, they’re ready to be removed from the oven and enjoyed.

-Let them cool and enjoy your delicious, cuddly, and light break.
+Let cool and enjoy your indulgent, cozy and light break.

-The ricotta and oat flour cookies keep best if you follow a few precautions:
+The ricotta and oat flour cookies keep best if you follow a few tips:

 At room temperature:

-Once completely cool, store them in an airtight container, preferably made of tin or glass.
-They last for 2–3 days.
+Once completely cool, store them in an airtight container, preferably tin or glass.
+They will keep for 2–3 days.

 • Did you like the ricotta and oat flour cookie recipe?

-If you give me 5, it will obviously be the highest level of satisfaction.
+If you give me 5, of course it will be the highest appreciation.

 Author image